How to Set Up a Corporate Makerspace

 The Build Space

 A "lightweight" makerspace providing the necessary tools and resources for physical prototyping and team collaboration.
-Equipment is easy and safe to use by anyone without specialized operators — single-board computers, sensors, essential hand tools.
-The entry-level format that any organization can establish.
+Equipment is easy and safe to use without specialized operators — single-board computers, sensors, essential hand tools.
+The entry-level format any organization can establish.

 The Tech Space

-Similar to the Build Space but with a focus on the latest technologies, digital equipment, and high-tech devices.
+Similar to the Build Space but focused on the latest digital equipment and high-tech devices.
 Emphasis on developing digital applications or hardware-based solutions leveraging robotics, IoT, AR/VR.
 No specialized machinery — no formal operators required.

 The Demo Space

 Less "making" and more "demonstrating."
 An ongoing expo where functional prototypes — physical or digital — are displayed for a broader audience.
-Anyone from the company can interact with prototypes, provide feedback, connect with teams, and discover ways to learn more.
+Anyone from the company can interact with prototypes, provide feedback, and connect with teams.
 The bridge between makers and the rest of the organization.

 The Manufacturing Lab